 Reopening a Dormant Account

 An account closed after going dormant may be re-opened if an electronic payment or deposit is submitted within a specified amount of time.
-For example, Commerce Bank will reopen a checking account if an incoming deposit is transmitted within 45 days of the account termination.
-Depending on the policies set by each bank, a checking account may be reopened if a deposit of any kind is submitted within a preset time frame.
-For instance, Fidelity Bank and Trust will close a business account that carries a zero balance for 30 consecutive days.
-An account closed for this reason can be reopened at the customer's request if accompanied by a deposit.
+Commerce Bank is one such bank that will reopen a checking account if an incoming deposit is transmitted to the closed account within a certain amount of time.
+While Fidelity Bank and Trust will close a business account that carries a zero balance for 30 consecutive days.
+Although, an account closed for this reason can be reopened at the customer's request if accompanied by a deposit.

 Keeping Your Bank Record Clean